vespperhq/vespper/TROUBLESHOOTING.md

 ### `Sending messages to this app has been turned off`

-This is not an error, but a scenario where you cannot send messages to Merlinn.
+This is not an error, but a scenario where you cannot send messages to Vespper.
 It usually means you didn't enable the messages capability.
 Go to "App Home" and enable "Messages Tab" and "Allow users to send Slash commands and messages from the messages tab".

 More information can be found in the [Slack guide](https://github.com/vespper/vespper/tree/main/config/slack).